 Thank you cheesecloth for making my syrup not chunky.

+Add sugar to your water.
+For every 10 cups of water, I added 3 cups white sugar and 2 cups brown sugar.
+Now here's where things got tricky and it took some fiddling around to get it right.
+On the recipe I was following it said the sugar water mixture needed to be brought up to 218 degrees fahrenheit in order to thicken into a syrup.
 Well as it turns out this sugar water bubbles CRAZY high and any time I'd get to around 210 degrees the bubbles were ready to spill over the side of the pot and I was whisking like a mad woman trying to prevent it from bubbling over.
 I seriously stood whisking for at least 10 minutes and NEVER got the temp above 215.
 I think my electric stovetop may have had something to do with this.
 So I re-evaluated and decided to do it in small batches.
 So instead of doing 2 pots of 10 cups each, I dumped all of my liquid into one pot and then focused on 2 cup batches.
 I was FINALLY able to get the temp up to where it needed to be.
 Yay!

 Here's what I learned.
 Whisking sometimes made it bubble more and would reduce the temp, so I only whisked if the bubbles started to get super out of control (which only happened once or twice).